Kubernetes Client for Java: Fabric8 introduction

 Conclusion

-In the meantime, you can learn more about the client by checking the following resources:
+In the meantime, you can explore the following resources: